 Elite Blog Academy walks you through step-by-step everything you need to do to ensure your blog is a success.
 While it’s not a technical technical course on how to set up a blog, it is walking you through setting up all the elements you need for a successful blog.
 It ensures sure you have a solid foundation of content and design as well as strategies in place to grow your list and your traffic.

-When I started Elite Blog Academy I had around 700 email subscribers, but I’ve already doubled that.
-I’ve also 10x my traffic in 2017.
+When I started Elite Blog Academy I had around 700 email subscribers, but I’ve more than quadrupled that in a year.
+I also 10x my traffic in 2017.
 Lastly, I now have a regular income from blogging every month, I cannot recommend this course enough.